Managing Menopause Symptoms Through Gratitude

 - Mood – research has found that gratitude releases toxic emotions by shifting one’s attention away from negative feelings and may have lasting effects on the brain and contribute to better mental health.

-- Anxiety – one study showed that people who write about gratitude were more optimistic and felt better about their lives.
+- Anxiety – one study showed that people who write about gratitude were more optimistic and felt better about their lives helping to diffuse anxiety.

 - Stress – several studies have shown that practicing gratitude allows us to handle stress better, and we can rewire our brains to deal with things with more awareness and broader perception.
 Stress hormones like cortisol are twenty-three percent lower in grateful people.

-- Weight Management – dietary fat intake is reduced by as much as twenty-five percent when people keep a gratitude journal.
+- Weight Management – dietary fat intake is reduced by as much as twenty-five percent when people keep a gratitude journal aiding in efforts to manage weight.

 Symptom management and our health are essential, but gratitude also helps us strengthen relationships with others and ourselves.
 We can become more mindful and gain a new perspective, which helps deal with conflict.
 Also, if you feel lonely, gratitude helps reduce feelings of isolation.
 It grounds us and reminds us of the good in the world and that we are never alone.